-- 1. Structure - a.
-The Central Judicial Council shall be the final student authority in all campus judicial/honor matters, within the jurisdiction established by this Student Government Code and applicable College Policy.
-It shall also be the final authority on the interpretation of the Student Government Constitution.

-- b.
-This body shall be composed of five student Counselors appointed by the President of the Student Body with the advice and consent of the Senate, one faculty Counselors elected by the faculty and one administrative Counselors appointed by the President of the College.
-Terms for all Student Counselors shall be for the academic year.
-Terms for the Faculty Counselors shall be determined by the faculty.
-Terms for the Administrative Counselor shall be determined by the President of the College.
-The President and Vice President of the Student Body shall serve as ex-officio members of the Council, with all rights of members, except that of vote.
-One of the student members of the body shall be appointed by the Student Body President with the consent of the Senate, to serve as the Chief Councilor, who shall be responsible for formally convening the Council, and to moderate the proceedings of any hearings or deliberations of the Council. - c.
-No less than two Alternate Student Counselors shall also be appointed by the President of the Student Body, with the consent of the Senate, to serve as substitutes any time a regular Councilor must be absent.
-When Councilor must be excused from a hearing, the Chief Counselor shall determine which alternative will serve as the replacement.
-The entire membership of the Council must be present for any hearing to take place. - d.
+- a.
+The Judicial Board shall be the final student authority in all campus judicial/honor matters within the jurisdiction established by this SGA Code and applicable College Policy.
+It shall also be the final authority on the interpretation of the SGA Constitution. - b.
+This body shall be composed of nine student Justices appointed by the Secretary of Judicial Affairs with the advice and consent of the Student Body President.
+It is optional for one Faculty Counselor to be chosen by the Secretary of Judicial Affairs.
+Terms for all Student Justices shall be for the academic year. - c.
+No less than two Alternate Student Justices shall also be appointed by the Secretary of Judicial Affairs, with the consent of the Senate, to serve as substitutes any time a regular Counselor must be absent.
+When Justices must be excused from a hearing, the Secretary of Judicial Affairs shall determine which alternative will serve as the replacement.
+No less than three Justices must be present at all Judicial hearings and conduct meetings. - d.
 First-year students and first-term transfer students shall be ineligible for membership on the Council.
-No student may serve who is currently under any form of probation or whose grade point ratio falls below 2.00.
-The Student Government shall make every effort to appoint Counselors who have a GPA of at least 3.00. - e.
+No student may serve who is currently under any form of probation or whose GPA falls below 2.5.
+The SGA shall make every effort to appoint Counselors who have a GPA of at least 3.00 - e.
 Members may be re-appointed. - f.
 In case of a vacancy in a Student or Administrative Counselors position, the appointing body shall act within 10 working days to effect a replacement.

-In the case of a faculty vacancy, the faculty shall elect a replacement at the next scheduled faculty meeting.
-In the interim period, the Dean of Faculty may appoint a faculty alternate to serve until a replacement is duly elected by the faculty. - g.
-The Board shall elect a secretary from among its members, who shall be responsible for keeping records of all Council proceedings in collaboration with the Dean of Students Office.
+g.
+The Secretary of Judicial Affairs shall be responsible for keeping records of all Council proceedings in collaboration with the Dean of Students Office.